Vicomtech/DMD-Driver-Monitoring-Dataset/annotation-tool/README.md

 ##### Special labels
 All the annotations levels will have a group of text labels which are used to annotate the temporal events.
 However, you will see two special labels displayed in the [annotation info panel](../docs/imgs/level_panel.png):

-- **NAN**: This means there is not a frame from the camera stream used to annotate that level. this label is automatically set by the tool.
+- **"NAN"**: This means there is not a frame from the camera stream used to annotate that level. this label is automatically set by the tool.
-- **--**: This means absence of label.
+- **"--"**: This means absence of label.
 Some levels don't require to have continuos annotation labels so this "empty" label should be present.
 For those levels which requires continuos annotations this "empty" label should not be present.
 Please consult the annotation criteria to know the level characteristic.

 #### Annotation Modes
 The annotation tool has two modes of annotation: **frame-by-frame** and **block** annotation.